b4oshany/kotti_history/README.rst

 kotti_history
 *************

-This is an extension to Kotti that allows to add foo to your site.
+This is an extension to Kotti that allows to track the viewing existing content types in your site.
+In addition, it tracks user searches.

 |pypi|_
 |downloads_month|_